top of page

 WHERE WE'RE GOING

 To welcome and cherish all who come through our doors, we will continue expanding our fellowship, hospitality, and pastoral care ministries.
-We will keep working to grow programs aimed at families with children, and to help them grow into disciples.
-We want to be a positive influence on community, including senior adults.
+We will keep working to grow programs aimed at families with children, to help them grow into disciples.

 History.jpg